poncellat/poncellat.github.io/content/Blog/k8s/k8s-horizontal-pod-autoscaling-hpa.md

     run: php-apache
 ```

-Assuming you already have a k8s cluster setup, to create deployment and service resource,
+Assuming you already have a k8s cluster setup, to create deployment and service resources,

 ```
 $ kubectl apply -f php-apache.yaml
 ```

 This would create a deployment and service as below.
-From the deployment, replicaset is created and from replicaset, pod is created. so we have a service, deployment, replicaset and a pod.
+From the deployment, the replicaset is created and from the replicaset, pods are created. so we have a service, deployment, replicaset, and pod.

 ```
 $ kubectl get all